jmhuer/jmhuer.github.io/mini_book/docs/independent/amcc.md

 ### Example 1 (Edvard Grieg)

-Below we show a few results
+Below we show a few results.
+The sheet music represents the generated section at approximately at 5:09

 <img src="../../../../images/(1).png" align="center"/>